Yjasik/ts-tsender-ui-cu/README.md

 Requirements
 node
-You'll know you've installed it right if you can run node --version and get a response like v23.0.1 pnpm
+You'll know you've installed it right if you can run node --version and get a response like v23.0.1 npm
-You'll know you've installed it right if you can run pnpm --version and get a response like 10.1.0 git
+You'll know you've installed it right if you can run npm --version and get a response like 10.1.0 git
 You'll know you've installed it right if you can run git --version and get a response like git version 2.33.0 Environment Variables